 There is hereby established the CWU Student Services & Activities Fee Committee reporting for administrative purposes to the dean of student success.

 (A) Committee Structure

 1. Committee Members.
-The S&A fee committee shall consist of thirteen voting members, which includes the ASCWU-BOD executive vice president, and two ex officio nonvoting members.
+The S&A fee committee shall consist of thirteen voting members, which includes the ASCWU-SG executive vice president, and two ex officio nonvoting members.

 2. Ex Officio Members.
 The dean of student success (or the dean’s designee), and the student funds financial manager shall serve as the two ex officio nonvoting members.

 3. Student Members.
-Eight of the thirteen voting committee members shall be students appointed by the ASCWU Board of Directors (ASCWU-BOD).
+Eight of the thirteen voting committee members shall be students appointed by the ASCWU Student Government (ASCWU-SG).
 The student members will serve a one-year term and may be reappointed.

 a.
 Student Representation.
 Student members should represent the diversity of the student body and its varied interests.
 So far as practicable, there should be at least one student from each of the four academic colleges, one non-traditional student, one student who resides on campus, and two students serving at large, with at least one of the nine students representing or acting as liaison to the university centers.